Santa Barbara Wrongful Death Lawyer

 In another example, a California jury entered a $5 million jury verdict against an assisted living community that allowed a resident with dementia to leave the community.
 The resident died as a result.
 The jury ordered the assisted living community to pay $2.1 million in damages for the wrongful death, $2.5 million in punitive damages and $400,000 for elder abuse, according to McKnight Senior Living.

 Another example is the verdict entered in favor of a family of a firefighter who died in a bike wreck.
 The verdict was $39 million against one of the nation's largest landscaping companies, according to Chron.com.
 The firefighter was reportedly riding his bike when he was hit by a landscaping trailer stopped in traffic.Do Not Delay in Speaking to an Attorney

 If you are contemplating legal action against the party that caused the accident that took the life of your loved one, you need to speak to an attorney sooner rather than later.
 Under California law, a wrongful death claim must be filed within a specific time period known as the statute of limitations.
 You must file a wrongful death claim within two years of the date of your loved one’s death.
 If your wrongful death case is not filed within two years, it could be barred from going forward.

 If you’ve lost a loved one in an accident caused by the carelessness or recklessness of another person or company, contact me right away.
 I am here to help.

-I’m Ed Smith, a Santa Barbara wrongful death lawyer with over 30 years of experience representing families who lost loved ones in terrible accidents.
+I’m Ed Smith, a Santa Barbara wrongful death lawyer.
 I understand what needs to be done to get the compensation your family rightly deserves for your loss.
-Please call me at (805) 372-0200 for free, friendly and no obligation advice.
+Please call me at (805) 372-0200 or (800) 404-5400 for free, friendly and no obligation advice.

 :sb bw [cs 1133]